 Call me and I will take ownership of this part of your business so you can concentrate on producing the best product or service.
 The advantage I can offer you over most of my competitors is that they typically need 4 or 5 people to collaborate to produce anything close to what you need.
 Almost none of them have a clue about how to speed up your web pages and I can prove it if you give me a call.
 I do have these skills and have honed them over thousands of hours building my own online businesses.
 I don't have to depend on collaborating with other people to get the job done so it gets done quicker because collaboration usually results in delays.

-No Risk Full Cash Back Customer Satisfaction Guarantee.
+lastly, offer a No Risk Full Cash Back Customer Satisfaction Guarantee.

-I DO NOT SHARE OR SELL ANY INFORMATION.
+DO NOT SHARE OR SELL ANY INFORMATION.

-I will not constantly badger you with annoying junk emails.
+won't constantly badger you with annoying junk emails.